swish-ai/swish-utilities/user-guide.md

     "out_props_csv_path": null
 }
 ```
-Extract ServiceNow table sys_schedule_span according to the configuration file config.json and the credentials that are stored in auth.json
-**mask_mapping format**
-**--config config.json**

 You can provide masking options for columns via mask_mapping entry in the config file.
 **mask_mapping entry attributes:**